JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/symplectic_autoencoder.md

 ```@raw latex
-In this chapter we demonstrate using symplectic autoencoders for the offline phase of reduced order modeling.
-The example we consider is the \textit{Toda lattice}.
-For the online phase we compare using a standard integrator (implicit midpoint) and a transformer neural network.
+In this chapter we show how to use symplectic autoencoders for the offline phase of reduced order modeling.
+The example we consider here is the \textit{Toda lattice}.
+We further discuss the online phase and compare a standard integrator (implicit midpoint) with a transformer neural network.
 ```

 # Symplectic Autoencoders and the Toda Lattice